Anders429/more_ranges/README.md

 - [`RangeFromExclusiveToExclusive`](https://docs.rs/more_ranges/*/more_ranges/struct.RangeFromExclusiveToExclusive.html)
 - [`RangeFromExclusiveToInclusive`](https://docs.rs/more_ranges/*/more_ranges/struct.RangeFromExclusiveToInclusive.html)

-These ranges operate nearly the same as those in [`std::ops`](https://doc.rust-lang.org/std/ops/index.html).
-However, they cannot be used in indexing, and [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) functionality is only available on `nightly`.
+These ranges operate nearly the identical to those in [`std::ops`](https://doc.rust-lang.org/std/ops/index.html).
+However, some functionality is only available on the `nightly` channel.
+See the [documentation](https://docs.rs/more_ranges/) for details.

 ## Example
 The range types provided here can be used by directly specifying their fields: